 To sketch out how this works - a "Realm" corresponds to an application domain and is in charge of avatars, which are network-accessible business logic objects.
 To connect this to an authentication database, a top-level object called a Portal stores a realm, and a number of credential checkers.
 Something that wishes to log in, such as a Protocol, stores a reference to the portal.
 Login consists of passing credentials and a request interface (e.g. POP3's IMailboxPOP3) to the portal.
 The portal passes the credentials to the appropriate credential checker, which returns an avatar ID.
 The ID is passed to the realm, which returns the appropriate avatar.
 For a Portal that has a realm that creates mailbox objects and a credential checker that checks /etc/passwd, login consists of passing in a username/password and the IMailboxPOP3 interface to the portal.
-The portal passes this to the /etc/passwd credential checker, gets back a avatar ID corresponding to an email account, passes that to the realm and gets back a mailbox object for that email account.
+The portal passes that to the realm and gets back a mailbox object for that email account.